sleeplessinc/node-smtpclient/README.md

 ### Options:

-Any values provided in the `opts` argument will over the defaults.
+Any values provided in the `opts` argument will override the defaults.
 The supported values are listed here with their defaults:

 * `host` -- "localhost"